If your business uses a chatbot, generates marketing copy with AI, or is building any kind of AI-powered tool, you need to read this.

 What Is the EU AI Act?

 It’s the world’s first comprehensive AI regulation.
 Think GDPR, but for AI.
-It’s an EU Regulation, so it applies directly in Malta — no transposition needed.
+It’s an EU Regulation, so it applies directly in Malta, with no transposition needed.

 The Act classifies AI systems by risk and imposes obligations proportional to that risk.
 For most SMEs, the compliance burden is manageable.
 But it’s not zero.